brwnj/cu_projects/README.md

 + miRNA abundance

 #Ribosome profiling
-+ 0 to 6 fraction
-+ 0 to 6 mRNA
++ uORF stuff
 	+ start codons within the 5' UTRs email from momie
-+ stop codon
+	+ stop codon in or near the end of the UTR; can be in the CDS

-+ analyzing what is different between time points
-+ determine what is transcribed vs what is regulated prior to reaching the ribosome
-+ set of genes that are changing
-+ validate at protein level

-+ uORF stuff